timabell/timwise.co.uk/_posts/2019-10-14-merge-vs-rebase.md

 ### Should You Merge?

-A merge is from master is done like this:
+A merge from `master` is done like this:

 ```
 git fetch